Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Preliminaries

 \subsection{Feasibility problems and the Douglas--Rachford algorithm}

-Since our construction approach relies heavily on optimisation, we first revisit relevant concepts on optimisation concerning feasibility problems and how to solve them.
+Since our construction approach relies heavily on optimization, we also revisit relevant concepts in optimization concerning feasibility problems and how to solve them.

-A \emph{feasibility problem} is a special case of an optimisation problem that involves finding a point in the intersection of a finite family of sets.
-More succinctly, for a fixed $r \in \mathbb{N}$ and given sets $K_1, K_2, \dots, K_r$ contained in a Hilbert space $\mathcal{H}$, the corresponding feasibility problem is given by:
+A \emph{feasibility problem} is the task of finding a point in the intersection of a finite family of sets.
+Formally, given sets $K_1, K_2, \dots, K_r$ contained in a Hilbert space $\mathcal{H}$, the corresponding feasibility problem is

 In the literature, \emph{projection algorithms} are often used to solve feasibility problems.
-The {Douglas--Rachford} (DR) algorithm \cite{drachford} stands as a well-known example of projection algorithm that solves a two-set feasibility problem.
-It has been observed to demonstrate empirical effectiveness even in nonconvex settings \cite{abtam2,abtam1,aacampoy,bsims,btam1,dtam}.
+The {Douglas--Rachford} (DR) algorithm \cite{drachford} is a well-known example of a projection algorithm that solves a two-set feasibility problem.
+It has been observed to perform remarkably well in certain classes of nonconvex problems \cite{aacampoy,bsims,dtam}.